junxit/us-congress-bills-112/bill.md

 - **(2)** in paragraph (2), by striking “or veteran” and inserting “, veteran, or member”; and
 - **(3)** in paragraph (4), by inserting “and members of the commissioned officer corps of the National Oceanic and Atmospheric Administration (or its predecessor organization the Coast and Geodetic Survey) separated from such uniformed service” after “separated from the armed forces”.

-## § 18.
+## § 19.
 Eligibility of all members of uniformed services for Legion of Merit award

 Section 1121 of title 10, United States Code, is amended by striking “armed forces” and inserting “uniformed services”.

-## § 19.
+## § 20.
 Application of Employment and Reemployment Rights of Members of the Uniformed Services to members of commissioned officer corps

 Section 4303(16) of title 38, United States Code, is amended by inserting “the commissioned officer corps of the National Oceanic and Atmospheric Administration,” after “Public Health Service,”.

-## § 20.
-Protected communications for members of uniformed services and prohibition of retaliatory personnel actions

-- **(a)** *In general* Section 1034 of title 10, United States Code, is amended—
-  - **(1)** in subsections (a) through (e), by striking “the armed forces” each places it appears and inserting “the uniformed services”;
-  - **(2)** in subsection (c)(5)—
-    - **(A)** by striking “Department of Defense, or” and inserting “Department of Defense (in the case of a member of the armed forces),”; and
-    - **(B)** by inserting “the Inspector General of the Department of Commerce (in the case of a member of the Commissioned Office Corps of the National Oceanic and Atmospheric Administration), or the Inspector General of the Department of Health and Human Services (in the case of a member of the commissioned corps of the Public Health Service)” after “Navy),”;
-  - **(3)** in subsection (e), in paragraphs (1) and (3), by striking “to the Secretary of Defense (or to the Secretary of Homeland Security in the case of a member of the Coast Guard when the Coast Guard is not operating as a service in the Navy)” both places it appears and inserting “to the Secretary of Defense (in the case of a member of the armed forces), to the Secretary of Homeland Security (in the case of a member of the Coast Guard when the Coast Guard is not operating as a service in the Navy), to the Secretary of Commerce (in the case of a member of the Commissioned Office Corps of the National Oceanic and Atmospheric Administration), or the Secretary of Health and Human Services (in the case of a member of the commissioned corps of the Public Health Service)”;
-  - **(4)** in subsection (h)—
-    - **(A)** by striking “and” after “of Defense,”; and
-    - **(B)** by inserting “the Secretary of Commerce with respect to the commissioned officer corps of the National Oceanic and Atmospheric Administration, and the Secretary of Health and Human Services with respect to the commissioned corps of the Public Health Service” after “Navy,”; and
-  - **(5)** in subsection (i)—
-    - **(A)** in subparagraph (A), by inserting “, in the case of a member of the armed forces” before the period at the end; and
-    - **(B)** by striking subparagraph (C) and inserting the following:
-      > - **(C)** The Inspector General of the Department of Commerce, in the case of a member of the commissioned officer corps of the National Oceanic and Atmospheric Administration.
-      > - **(D)** The Inspector General of the Department of Health and Human Services, in the case of a member of the commissioned corps of the Public Health Service.
-      > - **(E)** Any officer of the uniformed services or employee of the Department of Defense, the Department of Commerce, or the Department of Health and Human Services who is assigned or detailed to serve as an Inspector General at any level in the Department of Defense, Department of Commerce, or Department of Health and Human Services.

-- **(b)** *Effective date* The amendments made by subsection (a) shall apply with respect to any unfavorable personnel action taken or threatened, and any withholding of or threat to withhold a favorable personnel action, on or after the date of the enactment of this Act.

 ## § 21.
+Protected communications for commissioned officer corps and prohibition of retaliatory personnel actions

+- **(a)** *In general* Subsection (a) of section 261 of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Act of 2002 (33 U.S.C.
+3071(a)), as amended by section 12, is further amended—
+  - **(1)** by redesignating paragraphs (8) through (23) as paragraphs (9) through (24), respectively; and
+  - **(2)** by inserting after paragraph (7) the following:
+    > - **(8)** Section 1034, relating to protected communications and prohibition of retaliatory personnel actions.

+- **(b)** *Conforming amendment* Subsection (b) of such section is amended by adding at the end the following: “For purposes of paragraph (8) of subsection (a), the term “Inspector General” in section 1034 of such title 10 shall mean the Inspector General of the Department of Commerce.”.

+## § 22.
 Criminal penalties for wearing uniform without authority

 Section 702 of title 18, United States Code, is amended by striking “Service or any” and inserting “Service, the commissioned officer corps of the National Oceanic and Atmospheric Administration, or any”.

-## § 22.
-Report on status of officers in commissioned officer corps of National Oceanic and Atmospheric Administration and Public Health Service during Government shutdowns

-Not later than 60 days after the date of the enactment of this Act, the Attorney General shall submit to Congress a report that details whether officers of the commissioned officer corps of the National Oceanic and Atmospheric Administration and the Public Health Service are treated as performing an essential level of activity to protect life and property during any period of a lapse in appropriations.

 ## § 23.
 Technical correction

 Section 101(21)(C) of title 38, United States Code, is amended by inserting “in the commissioned officer corps” before “of the National”.

+## § 24.
+Report

+- **(a)** *In general* Not later than 90 days after the date of the enactment of this Act, the Secretary of Commerce shall submit to Congress a report evaluating the current status and projected needs of the commissioned officer corps of the National Oceanic and Atmospheric Administration to operate sufficiently through fiscal year 2017.
+- **(b)** *Contents* The report required by subsection (a) shall include the following:
+  - **(1)** The average annual attrition rate of officers in the commissioned officer corps of the National Oceanic and Atmospheric Administration.
+  - **(2)** An estimate of the number of annual recruits that would reasonably be required to operate the commissioned officer corps sufficiently through fiscal year 2017.
+  - **(3)** The projected impact of this Act on annual recruitment numbers through fiscal year 2017.
+  - **(4)** Identification of areas of duplication or unnecessary redundancy in current activities of the commissioned officer corps that could otherwise be streamlined or eliminated to save costs.
+  - **(5)** Such other matters as the Secretary considers appropriate regarding the provisions of this Act and the amendments made by this Act.

+## § 25.
+Effective date

+Notwithstanding any other provision of this Act, sections 2 through 22 shall take effect on the date that is 90 days after the date on which the Secretary of Commerce submits to Congress the report required by section 25(a).